Almamu/EVESharp/Documentation/Setup.md

 ![Apocrypha Login](Images/evescreen.png)

-If you have the [auto account option](ClusterController/Configuration.md) enabled in your ClusterController, you now will be able to create an account with a simple login try on the client.
+If you have the [auto account option](Proxy/Configuration.md) enabled in your Proxy, you now will be able to create an account with a simple login try on the client.

 From here on the game should progress as normal as long as the features you're using are supported.
 As It stands right now, only the station view works.